the-events-calendar/event-tickets/readme.txt

 = Event Tickets Plus is just what I need!
 I'm sold!
 How can I get my hands on it? =

 Events Tickets Plus can be purchased directly on [our website](http://m.tri.be/18th).
-There are five (5) license types available, and all licenses include 1 year of access to support + updates.
+There are five (5) license types available, and all licenses include access to premium support, new feature releases, and regular maintenance updates.

 = I'm interested in Event Tickets Plus or another add-on, but I have a few questions before making the purchase.
 Can you help me get those addressed? =